Yi-Chen-Lin2019/TechnologyProject/README.md

 # TechnologyProject
-This project is wirtten in Java to exercise with the concept of cocurrency in operating system
+This project is written in Java to exercise with the concept of cocurrency in operating system